ibm-cloud-docs/appid/privacy-policy.md

 ## Contact Us
 {: #policy-contact}

-For any questions about this Privacy Policy, please contact [IBM Support](https://www.ibm.com/cloud/support){: external}.
+For any questions about this Privacy Policy, please contact the client.